xia2/xia2/doc/sphinx/multiplex/multiplex_filtering.rst

 ------------------------
 xia2.multiplex_filtering
 ------------------------
-A commandline program now exists to run the filtering algorithms in ``xia2.multiplex`` on an existing processing directory.
+A command-line program now exists to run the filtering algorithms in ``xia2.multiplex`` on an existing processing directory.
 The filtering available in ``xia2.multiplex`` can be slow to run, so it is not always recommended for large datasets where an initial result is needed for fast feedback.
 In such a case, ``xia2.multiplex`` would be run on the data first without filtering, then, if the statistics show room for improvement, ``xia2.multiplex_filtering`` would be run on the same directory.